benthecoder/blog/posts/12problems.md

 ---
 title: '12 Favorite Problems'
-tags: 'research'
+tags: 'ideas'
 date: 'Mar 10, 2024'
 ---

 In Gian-Carlo Rota's _Ten Lessons I Wish I Had Been Taught_, he [shares](https://www.ams.org/notices/199701/comm-rota.pdf?curius=2790) the Feynman Method.

-It was Richard Feynman's advice on how to be a genius.
+It is Richard Feynman's advice on how to be a genius.

 > “You have to keep a dozen of your favorite problems constantly present in your mind, although by and large they will lay in a dormant state.
 Every time you hear or read a new trick or a new result, test it against each of your twelve problems to see whether it helps.
 Every once in a while there will be a hit, and people will say, “How did he do it?
 He must be a genius!”
 >